California-Data-Collaborative/ami-connect/README.md

 ## AMI Adapters

 A core function of this project is to provide a set of adapters for various AMI data sources.
-These adapters allow you to access each AMI data source with minimal setup.
-They are able to extract data from the AMI source and transform it into our standard format.
-They can store that standardized data in various storage sinks, like Snowflake.
+These adapters access each AMI data source with minimal setup.
+They're able to extract data and transform it into our standard format, then store that standardized data in various storage sinks, like Snowflake.

 Here are the adapters in this project: